Luigi Mangione will be flown to New York to face charges in the murder of the UnitedHealthcare CEO.

-Luigi Mangione to be flown to New York to face charges in UnitedHealthcare CEO's murder
+Luigi Mangione arrives to New York to face charges in UnitedHealthcare CEO's murder

 The suspect is expected to appear before the judge assigned to his case late Thursday afternoon.